Carlos Salazar Ruiz: Biography

 In his childhood he was kicked by a horse after he pulled its tail and his forehead would be marked with that scar all his life.
 Partly because of his concern and partly because of his scar, they said he looked like "the devil himself."
 During his youth he entered the Heroico Colegio Militar, he was a companion of the liberal Leandro Valle and the conservative Miguel Miramón.

 While still a cadet, he joined Leonardo Márquez's army as a volunteer, days before the Battle of Churubusco.
 He was wounded in the leg and he received an honorary medal and an epaulet on his left shoulder for his bravery but he saw indignantly since his convalescence, Mexico surrendered to the United States on September 13, 1847.

 However, with what happened, he reaffirmed his vocation for his military career.
-When the Ayutla Revolution occurred, a movement developed from a plan proclaimed by Florencio Villareal supported by Juan N. Álvarez and Ignacio Comonfort, on March 1, 1854, to end the dictator Antonio López de Santa Anna.
+When the Ayutla Revolution occurred, a movement developed from a plan proclaimed by Florencio Villareal supported by Juan Álvarez and Ignacio Comonfort, on March 1, 1854, to end the dictator Antonio López de Santa Anna.
 Salazar participated in this revolution that gave the possibility of his participation of the creation of the Federal Constitution of the United Mexican States of 1857.

 With Comonfort's betrayal in the self-coup and Félix María Zuloaga's coup supported by the Mexican clergy of the time thus provoking the Reform War and Salazar, without hesitation, joined the liberals.
 In 1860 he was already Lieutenant where he served first in the Moctezuma Battalion and then in the San Luis Potosí Riflemen.
 Following the Second French intervention in Mexico, was one of the first to march to the state of Veracruz, to the landing of the French.
 For his distinction in the Battle of Puebla of May 5, 1862, he was promoted to Colonel.
 The following year in the Siege of Puebla, its population that fell before the site; however, he was able to escape at the time of the surrender by entering a private house, suffering great risk, since the owner participated in the Imperial ideas and tried to denounce him, but Salazar opportunely managed to subdue him and left him unable to denounce him, he waited for the arrival of the night and undertook the flight to Mexico City, thus continuing to fight for the liberal cause.
 When Benito Juárez left Mexico City before the French and Imperials approaching, Salazar was in the force that escorted him, and already in San Luis Potosí and President Juárez promoted him to the rank of general.